 - 2.25 As previously mentioned, overcrowding in residential streets is a cause for concern in Stevenage.
 Many narrow streets in the town weren't designed with the capacity to meet modern day levels of car-ownership and as such, many residential streets in the borough are dominated by parked cars.
 This is further exaggerated by issues of antisocial parking by cars and vans at different times of the day. - 2.26 The Council is keen to reclaim streets for residents, pedestrians and cyclists by re-imagining and re-designing the use of space to make streets more attractive, more enjoyable and safer places to be.
-It has been shown that obstructing and slowing vehicles down to reduce or prevent through-traffic can help to transform residential streets from those dominated by cars and traffic, to places which encourage walking, cycling and interaction between neighbours and communities. - 2.27 As such, the Council supports the installation of Liveable Streets in new developments and/or the inclusion of Liveable Street principals retrofitted into existing streets. - 2.28 The definition of a Liveable Street is not strictly defined but it is widely expected that any Liveable Streets would have significantly reduced levels of on-street parking, even if not in an Accessibility Zone.
+It has been shown that obstructing and slowing vehicles down to reduce or prevent through-traffic can help to transform residential streets from those dominated by cars and traffic, to places which encourage walking, cycling and interaction between neighbours and communities.
+They can promote active outdoor play for young people, as well as promoting active travel for all ages, helping to reduce obesity levels and increase health of all age groups.
+The lack of cars provides an improvement to air quality and reduces noise pollution for local residents.
+There may also be a knock-on effect of increased housing values. - 2.27 As such, the Council supports the installation of Liveable Streets in new developments and/or the inclusion of Liveable Street principals retrofitted into existing streets. - 2.28 The definition of a Liveable Street is not strictly defined but it is widely expected that any Liveable Streets would have significantly reduced levels of on-street parking, even if not in an Accessibility Zone.
 It is important that any requirements for parking spaces aren't merely displaced to other proximate locations, and that the space saved by removing parking spaces is safeguarded for public use, either through pedestrian/cycling routes or spaces for leisure and recreation.
 The exclusion of parking spaces should not lead to a reduced road width which does not provide any improvement to the street scene for residents and/or increases the density of housing. - 2.29 Examples of Liveable Street projects can be found in Oxford and Tower Hamlets.